Roles

 Biography

 Dr. Varon completed his residency in Anesthesiology and a fellowship in Critical Care Medicine at Jackson Memorial Hospital.
-He also earned a Master of Health Professions Education (MHPE) degree from the University of Illinois in Chicago.
+He also earned a Master of Health Professions Education (MHPE) degree from the University of Illinois Chicago.
 He is a Fellow of both the American Society of Anesthesiologists and the American College of Critical Care Medicine.
-Dr. Varon served as an examiner for the American Board of Anesthesiology for 22 years and now contributes as a member of its New Examiner Selection and Training (NEST) group.
-Additionally, he is a former Chair of the American Society of Anesthesiologists’ Committee on Trauma and Emergency Preparedness and a founding member of the Society of Critical Care Anesthesiologists and the Trauma Anesthesiology Society.
+He served as Chief of Anesthesiology at the Ryder Trauma Center for 34 years, providing leadership at one of the nation’s busiest Level I trauma centers.
+He also served as an examiner for the American Board of Anesthesiology for 22 years and now contributes as a member of its New Examiner Selection and Training (NEST) group.
+Additionally, he is a former Chair of the American Society of Anesthesiologists’ Committee on Trauma and Emergency Preparedness and a founding member of both the Society of Critical Care Anesthesiologists and the Trauma Anesthesiology Society.

-Dr. Varon is the editor of the textbook Essentials of Trauma Anesthesia, now in its second edition (available in English, Chinese, and Japanese), and the author of numerous peer-reviewed publications, editorials, and book chapters on trauma anesthesia, critical care, hemodynamic monitoring, and resuscitation.
-Most recently, Dr. Varon received the 2020 American Society of Anesthesiologists Excellence in Education Award, the 2024 Association of University Anesthesiologists Mentoring Award, and the 2025 University of Miami Faculty Senate Outstanding Teaching Award. -
+Dr. Varon is the editor of the textbook Essentials of Trauma Anesthesia, now in its second edition and available in English, Chinese, and Japanese.
+He is also the author of numerous peer-reviewed publications, editorials, and book chapters on trauma anesthesia, critical care, hemodynamic monitoring, and resuscitation.
+His contributions to anesthesiology education have been recognized with the 2020 American Society of Anesthesiologists Excellence in Education Award, the 2024 Association of University Anesthesiologists Mentoring Award, and the 2025 University of Miami Faculty Senate Outstanding Teaching Award. -

 Education & Training